simondlevy/DeviationTX/README.md

 In <b>My Computer</b> or <b>File Explorer</b> you should see an <b>E:</b> drive, or other new drive that wasn't there before.
 Right-click on this drive to format it, using the default format settings.
-<b> Be sure you've selected the correct drive, so you don't reformat an existing drive an lose all your data</b>
+<b> Be sure you've selected the correct drive, so you don't reformat an existing drive and lose all your data!</b>

 <h2>Linux</h2>